s4ke/Master-Thesis/src/md/069-conclusion.md

 - The Eden backend currently has no general implementation for `ArrowParallel`.
-As explained earlier in Chapter \ref{sec:parrows-Eden}, the reason for this is that Eden's `spawnF` only works on functions (`(->)`) and therefore resorted to having manual implementations of `ArrowParallel` for every type.
-As noted in the same Chapter however, this seems to be no real issue as a possible general implementation is possible.
-This has to be evaluated with more involved tests in the future, though.
+As explained earlier in Chapter \ref{sec:parrows-Eden}, the reason for this is that Eden's `spawnF` only works on functions (`(->)`).
+Because of this, we resorted to having manual implementations of `ArrowParallel` for every type.
+As noted in the same chapter, however, this seems to be no real issue as a possible general implementation is possible.
+Nevertheless, this has to be evaluated with more involved tests in the future.

-Summarizing we can say that we mostly succeeded in our goal to provide support for parallelizing arbitrary Arrows as these two restrictions are no big issues at all as we have explained here.
+Summarizing, we can say that we mostly succeeded in our goal to provide support for parallelizing arbitrary Arrows as these two restrictions are no big issues at all as we have explained here.

 #### Taming the zoo of parallel Haskells